-Making the decision whether or not to report a sexual assault is the beginning of the process by which victims regain control over their lives.
-Though the reporting and judicial process can be difficult, it is often worth the effort because victims feel empowered by bringing the assailant to justice.
-Reporting a sexual assault may also help to establish precedents that will aid other victims in the future.
+Making the decision whether or not to report a sexual assault is the choice of the Complainant.
+Though the reporting and judicial process can be difficult, it is often worth the effort to bring the Respondent to justice.
+Reporting a sexual assault may also help to establish precedents that could help others in the future.
+There are many options for reporting sexual assaults.
+It is important that one understands their options as they make reporting decisions.
+Speaking confidentially with a counselor from Standing Together to End Sexual Assault or another trusted individual may be helpful during this process.